 Getting a visa for Iran is quite possibly the most stressful and challenging part of your entire trip.
 You first need to know if you are eligible and what limitations you may face.

 For countries like the UK, which have strained and little to no diplomatic relations with Iran, you may find that you cannot even get an Iran visa in your country because there is no Iranian embassy.
 British travel to Iran means a little more legwork, where you may also have to travel elsewhere, like Dublin or Paris for example, to obtain the visa since there is no Iran embassy in the UK.

 How to Get an Iran Visa on Arrival – 180 Countries

-Most airlines will not allow you on a flight unless you show you have the visa, but you can get a visa on arrival.
-However, sanctions have been lifted, most notably in 2016, with up to 900 Visas daily on average granted on arrival, according to the Office of Foreign Affairs.
-Tourism numbers annually have increased year-on-year, with 5.2 million foreign visitors entering Iran in 2015, in comparison to 4.7 million in 2013.
+Most airlines flying to Iran will not allow you on a flight unless you show you have an Iran visa, but you can get a visa on arrival.
+However, sanctions have been lifted, most notably in 2016, with up to 900 Iran visas daily on average granted on arrival, according to the Office of Foreign Affairs.
+Tourism numbers annually have increased year on year, with 5.2 million foreign visitors entering Iran in 2015, in comparison to 4.7 million in 2013.

 Non-eligible nationalities for Iran Visa On Arrival: